 Navios ShipManagement crews its vessels primarily with Greek, Ukrainian and Georgian officers and Filipino, Georgian and Ukrainian seamen.
 Navios ShipManagement is responsible for selecting its Greek officers.
 Navios ShipManagement's Filipino seamen are referred to Navios ShipManagement by Interorient Maritime Enterprises Inc. and Bright Maritime Corporation, two independent crewing agencies.
-Navios ShipManagement's Ukrainian officers and seamen are referred to Navios ShipManagement by Livictor Management LTD, an independent crewing agent.
-Navios ShipManagement's Georgian officers and seaman are referred to Navios ShipManagement by Liria Maritime Ltd., an independent crewing agent.
+Navios ShipManagement's Ukrainian officers and seamen are referred to Navios ShipManagement by Elvictor Management LTD, an independent crewing agent.
+Navios ShipManagement's Georgian officers and seaman are referred to Navios ShipManagement by Lira Maritime Ltd., an independent crewing agent.
 The crewing agencies handle each seaman's training, travel, and payroll.
-Navios ShipManagement requires that all of its seamen have the qualifications and licenses required to comply with international regulations and shipping conventions.
+Navios ShipManagement regulations and shipping conventions.